MikeHiciano/yi_shooter/README.md

 Yi shooter is an esp8266 powered remote control for a Yi Camera.

-if you dont have installed ampy in your computer or micropython in your microcontroller you can download and install it on the links down below.
+if you don`t have installed ampy on your computer or micropython on your microcontroller you can download and install it on the links down below.

 [Micropython](https://micropython.org/)